Lajule/scrummd/README.md

 ## Deployment

 Just copy the content of the `_site` directory to the document root of you favorite web server.
-Following command can be used to start an nginx container:
+Following command can be used to start an [nginx][2] container:

 ```sh
 docker run --rm -p 8080:80 -v $PWD/_site:/usr/share/nginx/html:ro nginx